-- Each non-employee director receives an annual cash retainer in the amount of \$40,000 per year. - The non-executive chair receives an additional annual cash retainer in the amount of \$30,000 per year. - The chair of the Audit Committee receives additional annual cash compensation in the amount of \$15,000 per year for such chair's service on the Audit Committee.
-Each non-chair member of the Audit Committee receives additional annual cash compensation in the amount of \$7,500 per year for such member's service on the Audit Committee. - The chair of the Compensation Committee receives additional annual cash compensation in the amount of \$10,000 per year for such chair's service on the Compensation Committee.
-Each non-chair member of the compensation committee receives additional annual cash compensation in the amount of \$5,000 per year for such member's service on the Compensation Committee. - The chair of the Nominating and Corporate Governance committee receives additional annual cash compensation in the amount of \$8,000 per year for such chair's service on the nominating and corporate governance committee.
-Each non-chair member of the Nominating and Corporate Governance Committee receives additional annual cash compensation in the amount of \$4,000 per year for such member's service on the Nominating and Corporate Governance Committee. - The chair of the Science and Technology Committee receives additional annual cash compensation in the amount of \$10,000 per year for such chair's service on the Science and Technology Committee.
-Each non-chair member of the science and technology committee receives additional annual cash compensation in the amount of \$5,000 per year for such member's service on the Science and Technology Committee.
+- Each non-employee director receives an annual cash retainer in the amount of \$40,000 per year. - The non-executive chair receives an additional annual cash retainer in the amount of \$32,500 per year (\$35,000 per year under the Amended Director Compensation Program). - The chair of the Audit Committee receives additional annual cash compensation in the amount of \$15,000 per year for such chair's service on the Audit Committee (\$20,000 per year under the Amended Director Compensation Program).
+Each non-chair member of the Audit Committee receives additional annual cash compensation in the amount of \$7,500 per year for such member's service on the Audit Committee (\$10,000 per year under the Amended Director Compensation Program). - The chair of the Compensation Committee receives additional annual cash compensation in the amount of \$12,000 per year for such chair's service on the Compensation Committee.
+Each non-chair member of the Compensation Committee receives additional annual cash compensation in the amount of \$6,000 per year for such member's service on the Compensation Committee. - The chair of the Nominating and Corporate Governance Committee receives additional annual cash compensation in the amount of \$10,000 per year for such chair's service on the Nominating and Corporate Governance Committee.
+Each non-chair member of the Nominating and Corporate Governance Committee receives additional annual cash compensation in the amount of \$5,000 per year for such member's service on the Nominating and Corporate Governance Committee. - The chair of the Science and Technology Committee receives additional annual cash compensation in the amount of \$10,000 per year for such chair's service on the Science and Technology Committee (\$12,000 per year under the Amended Director Compensation Program).
+Each non-chair member of the Science and Technology Committee receives additional annual cash compensation in the amount of \$5,000 per year for such member's service on the Science and Technology Committee (\$6,000 per year under the Amended Director Compensation Program).

-Under the Director Compensation Program, each non-employee director is automatically be granted an option to purchase 48,000 shares of our common stock upon the director's initial appointment or election to our Board, referred to as the Initial Grant, and an option to purchase 24,000 shares of our common stock automatically on the date of each annual stockholder's meeting thereafter, referred to as the Annual Grant.
-The Initial Grant vests in substantially equal monthly installments for three years from the date of grant, subject to continued service through each applicable vesting date.
-The Annual Grant vests on the earlier of the first anniversary of the date of grant or the date of the next annual stockholder's meeting to the extent unvested as of such date, subject to continued service through each applicable vesting date.
-Each Initial Grant and Annual Grant vests in full in the event of a change in control.
+Under the Director Compensation Program, each non-employee director is automatically granted an option to purchase 53,000 shares of our common stock upon the director's initial appointment or election to our Board, referred to as the Initial Grant, and an option to purchase 26,500 shares of our common stock automatically on the date of each annual stockholder's meeting thereafter, referred to as the Annual Grant.
+The Initial Grant vests in substantially equal monthly installments for three years from the date of grant, subject to continued service